GoogleCloudPlatform/compute-virtual-ethernet-linux/README.md

 ## GitHub

-If you downloaded a release tarball from GitHub: This source code should already be multi-kernel compatible.
-You can skip down to Compiling the Driver.

 ### Building the multi-kernel compatible driver source

 If you downloaded the source from GitHub: To install this driver on anything